Sherrill Cheda: Feminist writing

-In 1973 she launched Emergency Librarian alongside Phyllis Yaffe.
+In 1973, she launched Emergency Librarian alongside Phyllis Yaffe.
 The publication offered a feminist perspective on librarianship, a profession consisting predominantly of women working environments where management roles were overwhelmingly held by men.
-Covering topics such sexism, the glass ceiling, prison libraries and minority rights, Emergency Librarian was edited by Cheda and Yaffe, CEO of Atlantis Alliance, in Toronto, while Barbara Clubb, future City Librarian for the City of Ottawa, managed subscriptions from her home in Winnipeg.
+Covering topics such sexism, the glass ceiling, prison libraries and minority rights, Emergency Librarian was edited by Cheda and Yaffe, CEO of Atlantis Alliance, in Toronto, while Barbara Clubb, future city librarian for the City of Ottawa, managed subscriptions from her home in Winnipeg.

 Emergency Librarian was prompted by heightened interest in feminist ideas among members of the Canadian Library Association following a 1973 talk Cheda gave at the association's annual conference.
-Titled "That Special Little Mechanism" the talk explored barriers faced by women in the profession "as well as suggestions for actions to overcome masculine mystique" that she felt "is a device that prevents women from full participation in the library world."
+Titled "That Special Little Mechanism," the talk explored barriers faced by women in the profession "as well as suggestions for actions to overcome masculine mystique" that she felt "is a device that prevents women from full participation in the library world."
 It served as a response to the conference theme "Librarians: beginning, middle and end of career."
 Cheda and Yaffe continued as editors until 1979 when Ken and Carol-Ann Haycock took over, redirecting the publication's focus to library services for children and young adults.

 Death and legacy

-Cheda died from complications due to Acute Myelogenous Leukemia (AML) at the age of 72 on June 7, 2008 in The Princess Margaret Hospital, Toronto.
+Cheda died at the Princess Margaret Hospital in Toronto on June 7, 2008, from complications due to acute myelogenous leukemia (AML), at the age of 72.
 She was survived by her third husband Karl Jaffary, her children from her first marriage, Marc Perry and Andrew Perry, and his children from his first marriage, Eric Jaffary and Nora Jaffary.
-She was laid to rest at Mount Pleasant Cemetery.
-York University offers a scholarship in Cheda's name, aimed at supporting incoming Women's Studies graduate students.
+York University offers a scholarship in Cheda's name, aimed at supporting incoming women's studies graduate students.